mlochbaum/BQN/tutorial/list.md

         "plural" ∾ 's'

 The last two examples show that you can join a list to an atom, making it the first or last element of the result.
 This is a little suspect because if you decide the data being stored is more complicated and start using a list instead of an atom, then it will no longer be used as a single element but rather a subsection of the result.
 So I would only use that shortcut for something like a numeric literal that's clearly an atom and will stay that way, and otherwise wrap those atomic arguments in some `⟨⟩` brackets.
-Join will even work with two atoms, but in that case I'd say it makes more sense to use Couple instead.
+Join will even work with two atoms, but in that case it makes more sense to use Pair instead.

 Reverse (`⌽`) puts the list back to front.